Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/glossary.rst

 Network upgrade
     A network upgrade is a `software-updates-required` release of the Zcash software.
 After `activation`_ of a network upgrade, network nodes running older versions that are not compatible with the upgrade will be forked onto an outdated `blockchain`_ and will require a software upgrade to rejoin the main network.
 This is sometimes referred to as a `hard fork` upgrade.

+.. _Overwinter:

+Overwinter
+    Overwinter is the first `network upgrade`_ for Zcash.
+Its purpose is strengthening the protocol for future network upgrades.
+It includes versioning, replay protection for network upgrades, performance improvements for transparent transactions and the `transaction expiry`_ feature.
+Overwinter `activated`_ at `block`_ height 347500.

 .. _payment disclosure: